himmAllRight/himmAllRight-source/content/post/trying-notion.md

 - **Consolidated into one system**: I don't want to have to setup multiple apps and logins on all my systems.
-- **Cross platform (mobile too)**: Despite only wanting once system, I want it supported on all my devices, including mobile.
+- **Cross platform (mobile too)**: Despite only wanting a single system, I want it supported on all my devices, including mobile.
-- **Kanban board support**: I really enjoy moving and displaying  my task items in a board view.
+- **Task board support**: I really enjoy moving and displaying  my task items in a board view.
-- **Normal notes too**: In addition to task cards, I also want support for traditional, long-form permanent notes.
+- **Normal notes too**: In addition to task cards, I also want support for traditional, long-form, stand-alone notes.
 Ideally tasks *can* be linked to notes, but the notes don't *have* to be task-bound.
-- **Easy to jump in, add a log note, and get out**: Lastly is a feature that I love in org-mode.
-I want to be able to quickly jump into a note, hit a keyboard shortcut to drop in a timestamp, and take a quick log note.
+- **Easy to jump in, add a log note, and get out**: I love this in org-mode.
+I need the ability to quickly jump into a task, hit a keyboard shortcut to auto-insert a time-stamp, and write a log note.

 ## Notion
 <a href="/img/posts/trying-notion/notion_window.png">